Access Denied Error After Migrating from SharePoint 2010 to SharePoint 2013

-Problem: After migrating from SharePoint 2010 to SharePoint 2013 using database attach method, all users received "access denied" error and they were unable to login.
-Made sure, both the source and destination SharePoint farms are in same Active Directory domain.
+Problem: After migrating from SharePoint 2010 to SharePoint 2013 using the database attach method, all users received an “access denied” error, and they were unable to login.
+Confirmed both the source and destination SharePoint farms are in the same Active Directory domain.

 (Get-SPWebApplication “<Web App URL”).UseClaimsAuthentication

-- Set the authentication method of the web application to claims:
+Step 1: Set the authentication method of the web application to claims

-- Migrate users from classic mode to claims:
+Step 2: Migrate users from classic mode to claims

 This converts all user accounts to claims format.
 Do an IISReset, and all should be OK now!